On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup

+A simple calculation then shows that the winding number of $\tfrac{1}{f(\gamma) - f(0)}$ about $0$ and thus also about points in $\tfrac{1}{\tilde A - f(0)}$ is also $1$.
+This shows that $f$ and thus $F$ preserve the positive orientations of $\gamma$, $f(\gamma)$ with respect to $A$ and $\tilde A$ respectively.
+Since $F$ is the identity on $|\Gamma|$, it trivially preserves the positive orientation of $\Gamma$ with respect to $A$ and $\tilde A$ (both of which lie inside $\Gamma$) and, with this, we have shown the hypotheses of Lemma \ref{LehtoLemma} above from \cite{Leh} are met.

-Having proved the above claim, we can invoke the Lemma in \cite{Leh} to extend $F$ to a quasiconformal mapping on the conformal annulus $\Omega' \setminus \overline \Omega$ such that this extension agrees with the original values of $F$ on the boundary.
-Remembering that $f$ is defined on a neighbourhood of $\overline \Omega$ while the identity is defined on all of $\chat$, we can twice invoke Rickman's Lemma (e.g. \cite{DH2} Lemma 2) to conclude that the resulting homeomorphism of $\chat$ is quasiconformal.
+Lemma \ref{LehtoLemma} now allows us to extend $F$ to a quasiconformal mapping on the conformal annulus $A = \Omega' \setminus \overline \Omega$ such that this extension agrees with the original values of $F$ on the boundary and maps $A$ to $\tilde A$.
+We can then use Satz I.8.3 in \cite{LV} on the removeability of analytic arcs or, remembering that $f$ is defined on a neighbourhood of $\overline \Omega$ while the identity is defined on all of $\chat$, twice invoke Rickman's Lemma (e.g. \cite{DH2} Lemma 2) to conclude that the resulting homeomorphism of $\chat$ is quasiconformal. \end{proof}